Dwight Peck's personal Web site

 Still bringing in the New Year

-An inauspicious start above Marchissy, as Dr Pirri gets lost in a thicket, and stupidly we follow him there.
+An inauspicious start above Marchissy, as Dr Pirri gets lost in a thicket, and unwisely we follow him there.

 We don't normally do trails.
 Just thickets.

-At long last, we've come out of the thicket, put the machetes away again, and we're plodding northeastward along a level forestry track at 1230m at the foot of the cliffy things up on the right called "Le Caux".
+We've been plodding northeastward along a level forestry track at 1230m at the foot of the cliffy things called "Le Caux".
 We've always wanted to find out where this road goes to, and today we shall.

 But as Dr Pirri discovers, it doesn't go anywhere.
 A dead end.
 What now?